 Maybe it’s the fact Prosser was captain of the local USHL team, maybe it’s because he’s a Minnesota-born player or maybe it’s because I’ve gotten to know the guy and his heart and character personally over the past year.
 Regardless of the reasons, every fiber of this hockey writer’s being wants to see this guy succeed, because he can live up to the standard of being a legitimate defenseman in the National Hockey League.

-Topics: Nate Prosser
+Tags: Nate Prosser